TellinaTool/tellina_user_experiment/client_side/.infrastructure/README.md

-This directory contains the code necessary for the task interface to administer the experiments, set up helpful user commands, and communicate with the server
+This directory contains code for the task interface to administer the experiments, set up helpful user commands, and communicate with the server.